 - Use a nylon or soft-bristled toothbrush because stiff bristles can scratch implants.
 A nylon or soft-bristled toothbrush is less likely to damage your gums, and it is just as effective at removing plaque.

-- Use crown and bridge floss, which is specially designed for dental implants care.
+- Use crown and bridge floss, which is specially designed for implants care.
 It’s best to use this floss directly after brushing your teeth, as you can distribute the residual fluoride around each dental implant, reducing bacteria development.

 - Brush with a low abrasive toothpaste.
 Most toothpaste contains abrasive materials such as calcium carbonate, aluminium or calcium phosphates, and aluminium hydroxide.
 These remove the plaque and tartar before fluoride rebuilds the external layers, making them stronger.
 Implants don’t need this level of abrasion because it can cause scratches.
 Opt for low abrasion toothpaste to protect your implants for longer.

-Dental Implants Care Tips
+Dental Implants Maintenance Tips

 Careful maintenance following a dental implant procedure is essential immediately after your procedure and for long-term care.